sOmEoNe2lOvEgIt/docker_atos_slurm/README.md

 What for?
-	This repo is used to keep the setup for a slurm docker that emulates a cluster.
+	This repo contains a simple docker image that runs slurmctld in centos.
+It also contains the dockerfile to build the image.